Process for Working on Data Exchange with MIIC

-MIIC staff will review submitted MIIC Data Exchange Worksheets to ensure all components are complete and accurate.
-Organizations with complete submissions will be placed in queue until MN.IT staff is ready to begin the onboarding process.
+MIIC staff will review submitted immunization registrations to ensure all components are complete and accurate.
+Organizations with complete submissions will be placed in queue until MDH technical staff are ready to begin the onboarding process.
 Priority status is determined by:

-- Completion of the MIIC Data Exchange Worksheet and supplemental materials.
+- Completion of an immunization registration and supplemental materials.

 - Enrollment in the Minnesota Vaccines for Children (MnVFC) program.